wviechtb/scrum-club/blog.md

 ### 2018-03-21: Article in the Observant

 An [article about the SCRUM club](https://www.observantonline.nl/English/Home/Articles/articleType/ArticleView/articleId/13523/SCRUM-Club-use-open-source-software-for-your-research) has appeared in the Observant.
+You can also get a pdf of the article [here](https://github.com/wviechtb/scrum-club/tree/master/materials/2018-03-22/scrum.pdf).

 ### 2018-01-19: Institute of Data Science Announcement